kemitchell/writing.kemitchell.com/_drafts/Technology-of-No-Confidence.md

 particular, that I heard the term "direct action" in casual conversation.
 It took me a while to figure out, since there's not exactly a well-edited dictionary of East Bay organizer-speak to buy.
-And, let's be honest, you can't just ask.
-Preserve thou cool!
+And, let's be honest, you don't just ask.
-Act casual and squirrel off to Google it later.

-As usual, because I'm from Texas, once I finally got it, I also got to bite another patch of scar tissue onto my tongue.
+As usual, because I'm from Texas, once I finally got it, I also got to bite my tongue a while.
 Though my East Bay friends would (will---Howdy, y'all!) take umbrage, the empowered, self-determining buzz "direct action" talk induces is a perfect analog to the high my Texas gun-nut, prepper, "[sheepdog]" friends are plinking diligently on their weekends to maintain.

 Texas has bad-ass, "Where'd 'ya get that stogie, Sarge?" abbreviations for everything.
 Like the [Army].
 Fortunately, talking and dressing